 Outpatient Pediatric Specialty Center on Wason Avenue: Children who receive care for diabetes, seizure disorders, gastrointestinal diseases, and numerous other specialties are treated in this facility.
 Volunteers provide play opportunities and diversion to children as they and their parents wait for admission to treatment rooms.
 You may also provide one-on-one play for children who need to stay for longer treatments.
 The goal is to create a peaceful, welcoming environment and a “fond farewell” when the child and family leave the clinic.
 Teens may be considered for this placement.

 Baby Buddies: Applicants ages 18 years (and out of high school) and older may apply to volunteer in our newborn nurseries.
-This program is not accepting volunteers at this time – we hope to recruit for these areas in the next few months.
+This program is not accepting volunteers at this time – we hope to recruit for this area in the future.
 Please check this webpage for future updates.

 Cuddlers: Applicants ages 18 years and older (and out of high school) may apply to volunteer in our Neonatal Intensive Care and Continuing Care Units.
+Volunteers rock, feed and comfort babies who have had a challenging time after their birth.
+Volunteers must show sensitivity and understanding of the special care needed for these infants.
 Recruitment for these volunteers is usually no more than once a year.
-We will know in January when interviews for the 2014 session will take place.
-Please contact us at that time.
+Recruitment is complete for this year.
+We will not be recruiting for this area before 2015.

 Information Desk and Escort Volunteers